- Total units 24 Units

-Either the Advanced Physics or Optics specialisation is recommended for those planning on taking the fourth year honours degree in Physics.
+The Advanced Physics specialisation is recommended for those planning on taking the fourth year honours degree in Physics.

 Students should seek further course advice from the academic convener of the Advanced Physics specialisation.

-A specialisation in Advanced Physics must be taken in conjunction with a Physics or Theoretical Physics major.Back to the top
+A specialisation in Advanced Physics must be taken in conjunction with a Physics or an Astronomy and Astrophysics major.Back to the top

 This specialisation requires the completion of 24 units, which must include:

-A maximum of 24 units from the completion of the following list:
+A minimum of 12 units from the completion of 3000- level courses which may come from:

 ASTR - Astronomy and Astrophysics